 Barbara Petzen, Director of Training Initiatives, the Abshire-Inamori Leadership Academy at the Center for Strategic & International Studies

-This webinar will explore and demonstrate a wide variety of sensory approaches to learning about the Middle East.
-We’ll look at new ways to understand the diversity of the historical and contemporary Middle East through images and film, sound, taste and smell, and tactile experiences.
+This session explored and demonstrated a variety of sensory approaches, many of which can be adapted to the virtual environment.
+Barbara Petzen led participants in using new ways to understand the diversity of the historical and contemporary Middle East through images and film, sound, taste and smell, and tactile experiences.
+Watch the recording.

 Pulitzer Center on Crisis Reporting

-This session with the Pulitzer Center on Crisis Reporting will explore reporting on the MENA region and curricular resources that can be used to connect underreported news stories to the classroom.
-We will outline ways to engage students in global issues through journalism, develop media literacy, encourage critical thinking about the MENA region, and connect with a journalist for a conversation about their experience reporting from the Middle East.
+This session with the Pulitzer Center on Crisis Reporting explores reporting on the MENA region and curricular resources that can be used to connect underreported news stories to the classroom.
+We outline ways to engage students in global issues through journalism, develop media literacy, encourage critical thinking about the MENA region, and connect with a journalist for a conversation about their experience reporting from the Middle East.
+Watch the recording.